kiwi0fruit/misc/src/socionics-jat/reddit2.md

 Don't mix Si that is MBTI function with Si\* that is Jung-Augustinavichiute-Talanov cognitive function.
 Asterisks are added for this purpose.

-## 3. Socionics / MBTI types names
+## 3. Socionics vs. MBTI types names

 Names are in the following order: